cannsudemir/cannsudemir.github.io/teaching.md

-**During my Master's in Environmental Engineering department at METU, I was able to teach 5 different courses covering a wide range of topics in Environmental Science and Management.**
+**During my Master's in Environmental Engineering department at METU, I assisted 5 different courses covering a wide range of topics in Environmental Science and Management.**

 *1) Environmental Engineering Modeling*